-Assessing translation quality is difficult.
+Assessing the quality of translation is difficult.
 If you’re not fluent in another language, how can you be sure that the native text you read is professionally written?

 The Problem With Mass-Translated Text